 I’m pretty sure it did not involve taking a taxi to the airport, boarding a jumbo jet, landing at a far distant airport, and then being handed a flute of champagne at the gangway of a sleek luxury cruise ship.
 And I’m certain it did not include more than a year in near-quarantine, two jabs of a preventative vaccine, and infrared temperature monitors at the borders.

 But listen, I’m not complaining.
 We’re starting to get ready to begin to initiate new travels.

 With thanks to the doctors and scientists and certain politicians, we’re grateful.
-We have begun moving about in our own country, and we look forward–fingers crossed–to heading out to sea
+We have begun moving about in our own country, and we look forward–fingers crossed–to heading out to sea In August. soon.

 You can check on our intended schedule in the section of this blog called, “Where in the World is Corey Sandler?”
 I check it often whenever I lose track of where I am.